 If you are using Microsoft Excel, the Paste Special dialog box is where you will find the Paste Formatting shortcut.
 Simply copy (CTRL+C) the range of cells you want to copy the formatting of, then hit CTRL+ALT+V to open the paste special dialog box.
 Inside the dialog box, select Formatting (pictured below) and click OK.

-The Paste shortcut is a critical keyboard shortcut for knowledge works.
-Not only as it allows you to paste your content and control its formatting, but also as it is the root shortcut for the Paste Formatting and Paste Special shortcuts.
+Knowing how to copy and paste content using keyboard shortcuts is critical for all knowledge workers to know.
+This is because it not only allows you to paste your content and control its formatting, but also because it is the root shortcut for the Paste Formatting and Paste Special shortcuts (discussed above).